QingXXiong/QingX/Limbo_Games_Walkthrough/Limbo_Games_Walkthrough.md

 - Use Go Up to jump up or Go Down to jump down
 - Go Up to climb up or Go Down to climb down
 - Use Grab to turn on/off something
-- Swinging = dangling + Jump Over
+- Swing = dangle + Jump Over
-- Swinging is not a combined action because Grab is automatic
-- Pushing is not combined action because Grab is automatic
+- Swing and Push are not combined actions because Grab is automatic

-From now on, the basic and combined actions will be used to in camel case to describe actions to do, that's, the case of _Go Up_.
-Swinging and pushing are also used in camel case as a reminder.
+From now on, the basic and combined actions will be used in camel case to describe actions to do, that's, the case of _Go Up_.
+Swing and Push are also used in camel case as a reminder.

 Why?
 It's concise, clear, and consistent.
 You don't want to die when following confusing steps, right?